jgordon/axioms/axioms/14 Space.md

                (forall (z) (iff (member z s4) (lts x z s0))) (card n3 s3) (card n4 s4) (lt n4 n3)))))
 ```

-In this axiom x is the entity in the `Hi` region, s0 is the scale,
-s1 is its `Hi` region, s2 is the domain of scale s0, s3 is the set of
-elements of s2 lower on the scale than x, s4 is the set of elements
-of s2 higher on the scale than x, and the cardinality n3 of s3 is
-larger than the cardinality n4 of s4.
-The conjunct `(etc)` in line 2
-is an indication of defeasibility.

 There would be a similar axiom for `Lo`.